100 Notable alumni of

 -

 Johan Severin Svendsen was a Norwegian composer, conductor and violinist.
-Born in Christiania (now Oslo), Norway, he lived most his life in Copenhagen, Denmark.
+Born in Christiania (now Oslo), Norway, he lived most of his life in Copenhagen, Denmark.

 -